hyosung11/Launch-School/Courses/journal.md

 15:22 Working on Assignment 10: Arrays: What is an Element? before I get ready to leave for reffing.

 15:29 Need to get ready to referee and go.
 Almost finished with this assignment.

+20:12 Back on my MBP.
+How do I get rid of five more pounds of body fat around my belly?

+20:18 Finished Assignment 10.
+Arrays: What is an Element?